Theory of quantum system certification: a tutorial: Quantum processes

 The final protocol we discuss in this tutorial is \emph{\ac{XEB}} \cite{BoiIsaSme16}.
 XEB gained importance recently: it was used in order to experimentally collect evidence that a quantum computer can perform a task that basically no existing classical computer can solve in a reasonable amount of time \cite{Google2019QuantumSupremacy}.

-In Ref.~\cite{Google2019QuantumSupremacy} \ac{XEB} is performed in two distinct variants: One variant aims at extracting fidelity measures averaged over random sequences of individual gates.
-This protocol can be regarded as a special case of the character randomized benchmarking protocol \cite{HelsenEtAl:2019:character, HelsenEtAl:2020:framework} that we have touched upon in Section~\ref{sec:rb:furtherreading}.
+In Ref.~\cite{Google2019QuantumSupremacy} \ac{XEB} is performed in two distinct variants: one variant aims at extracting fidelity measures averaged over random sequences of individual gates.
+This protocol can be regarded as a special case of the character randomized benchmarking protocol \cite{HelsenEtAl:2019:character, Helsen20AGeneralFramework} that we have touched upon in Section~\ref{sec:rb:furtherreading}.
 The second variant aims at certifying the correct sampling from the measurement output distribution of a single specific circuit.
-This second variant of \ac{XEB} is in the focus of this section.
+This second variant of \ac{XEB} is the focus of this section.
 It can be seen as an instance of a certification protocol on the application layer of a digital quantum computer.
 In consequence, it is commonly also referred to as a \emph{verification protocol} for sampling tasks.
 But the application, sampling from a distribution encoded in a quantum circuit, is deliberately chosen very close to the physical layer.

 \ac{XEB} was proposed as a protocol in the context of demonstrating quantum supremacy.
 Experimentally demonstrating that a quantum computer can outperform current classical computers in some task is regarded as one of the mayor milestones in developing quantum computing technologies.
-The accuracy of the quantum operations and number of qubits of today's devices do not allow to run instances of interesting quantum algorithms that solve \NP-hard problems such as Shor's algorithm for integer factorization, at least not for problem instances that come even close to being troublesome for a classical computer \cite{Pre18}.
+The accuracy of the quantum operations and numbers of qubits of today's devices do not permit instances of interesting quantum algorithms that solve problems without known efficient algorithms, such as Shor's algorithm for integer factorization, at least not problem instances that come even close to being troublesome for a classical computer \cite{Pre18}.
 This motivated the proposal of demonstrating quantum supremacy in the task of generating samples from a probability distribution that is specified as the measurement distribution of a quantum circuit.
 This is a task that a quantum computer solves very naturally even though it might not be of any practical use \cite{BremnerJozsaShepherd:2011:Classical, BoiIsaSme16}.
 At the same time one can prove that certain random ensembles of quantum circuits yield probability distributions that can not be efficiently sampled from on a classical computer \cite{bouland_quantum_2018}.

 Besides establishing evidence for the hardness of solving the sampling task on a classical computer, a crucial ingredient in demonstrating quantum supremacy is a certification protocol that guarantees that one has implemented the correct distribution.